Booking is now open for this year’s NFBR conference which will be held at the Nottingham Conference Centre on Friday the 5th May.

 NFBR field trips are always popular events, and this year we are offering a choice of two sites on Saturday 6th May: Sherwood Forest for the arboreally minded or Attenborough Nature Reserve for the wetland inclined.

 Please join us in Nottingham for what promises to be a positive, practical and enjoyable event, with new information, excellent networking and recording opportunities.

 2018 NFBR Conference

 We are also delighted to give advance notice of the 2018 NFBR conference!
 Organised in partnership with the Field Studies Council and Manchester Metropolitan University, this conference will explore the theme of “Developing Skills for Biological Recording”.
-The 2018 conference will take place on the 11th and 12th May at The Gateway Education and Arts Centre in Shrewsbury with accommodation available at Preston Montford Field Centre, followed by a field trip on Sunday 13th May.
+The 2018 conference will take place from the 10th to 12th May at The Gateway Education and Arts Centre in Shrewsbury with accommodation available at Preston Montford Field Centre, followed by a field trip on Sunday 13th May.
 We hope you can join us, so please save the date!

 Find out more about NFBR